Some sectors, industries, and activities use a lot more energy or electricity than others.

 - Transportation (passenger, freight, and pipeline)

-The EIA has some good data and on US and International energy consumption at:
+The EIA has some good data at EIA.gov on US and International energy consumption:

 - There’s also an international section for other countries such as China, India, Russia etc.

 Which Sectors & Industries Use The Most Energy & Electricity In China

 The industrial sectors (comprised of other industries) and power production quite clearly make up most of China’s energy use:

 - In 2015, most of China’s energy and coal use came from the industrial sector, with 67.9 percent of the country’s energy use and 54.2 percent of its coal use due to manufacturing, agriculture, and construction.

 - An additional 41.8 percent of China’s coal consumption came from power production activities.